A guide to researching the history of Victoria's foundation and early settlement based on published and digitised sources.

-The legally produced Port Phillip Gazette began on 27 October 1838 and on 6 February 1839 Fawkner commenced the publication of the Port Phillip Patriot .
-In 1846 the Patriot, merged with the Port Phillip Gazetteer, begun in 1844, and in 1848 evolved into the Melbourne Daily News.
+The legally produced Port Phillip gazette began on 27 October 1838 and on 6 February 1839 Fawkner commenced the publication of the Port Phillip patriot.
+In 1846 the Patriot merged with the Port Phillip gazetteer, which had begun in 1844, and in 1848 evolved into the Melbourne daily news.

-The Port Phillip Herald which eventually became the Melbourne evening newspaper, the Herald, commenced on 3 January 1840, whilst the long running Argus started on 2 June 1846, absorbing the Daily News (The Age did not begin until 1854).
+The Port Phillip herald which eventually became the Melbourne evening newspaper, the Herald, commenced on 3 January 1840, whilst the long running Argus started on 2 June 1846 (originally under the title of The Melbourne argus), absorbing the Daily News (the Age did not begin until 1854).

 Newspapers in a new colony were a daily necessity.
 They are also a rich source of contemporary information for the researcher.
 In addition to publishing news from home and abroad, they published shipping news, carried important advertisements that enabled the immigrants to find lodgings and buy equipment, printed information about the mails and published government notices as well as government and private tender notices.

 They also reported on government activities and parliamentary proceedings, public meetings and lectures, theatrical and musical performances, court cases and much more.

 These early newspapers are available on microfilm from the State Library Victoria's Family History & Newspaper Rooms.
 The Melbourne advertiser and the Argus have also been digitised and are available for viewing online.